adastradev/user-management-sdk-js/README.md

 `.getIamCredentials()` => Promise -> [CognitoIdentityCredentials](https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/CognitoIdentityCredentials.html)

-Returns a refreshable CognitoIdentityCredentials object.
+Returns a promise which resolbes a refreshable CognitoIdentityCredentials object **after signing in**.
 Typically, you will want to set your global AWS-SDK config object's `credentials` key equal to this at the beginning of your session as follows:

 ```typescript
 import { config } from 'aws-sdk';